LOOSE-LIPS/loose-lips-2.0/src/routes/blog/resonance-series-1-ella-blou/index.md

 banner:
   - imported/resonance-series-1-ella-blou/image1075.jpeg
 description: >-
-  Welcome to the first ever edition of &#39;Resonance Series&#39; &#8211; a new feature, curated by Jasper Golding, about the interplay between art forms.
+  Welcome to the first ever edition of 'Resonance Series' – a new feature, curated by Jasper Golding, about the interplay between art forms.
 A love for showcasing and sharing music is at the centre of Loose Lips and there are numerous ways in which this can be done.
 Music massively influences visual art, and vice [...]Read More...
 published: true
 tags: feature